 with green salad

-This summery meal has become a Cook Smarts community favorite.
-It is simple and easy to customize - just be sure you give yourself enough time to boil each component for the recommended time provided.
+Ever since we first featured a Shrimp Boil in a meal plan, it just doesn't feel like summer without it.
+It is simple to prepare and fun to serve - just be sure you give yourself enough time to boil each component for the recommended time provided.

 Smarts: If this is your first shrimp boil check out this video we filmed the first time we featured the meal in 2017.